Black women who are looking for top-of-the-line hairstylists can turn to Swivel Beauty, a digital marketplace catering to textured hair.

 For example, Thompson kept different hair textures in mind for clients looking to write a review.
 Swivel Beauty will first request the users’ hair type, the service booked, along with additional insights centered around satisfaction and wait times.

-She added: “Understand who’s writing the review, especially when it comes to care.
-We know how important that is and it’s not just going to boil down to one five-star rating.
+She added: “Understand who’s writing the review, especiallycare.
+We know how that is and it’s not just going to boil down to one five-star rating.
 We take all of that into account, which I think speaks to the fact that this platform was created by Black women, because we know the questions we would ask a friend or a person if we were going to get our hair done.
 Those are the things that we’ve been really thoughtful about implementing with Swivel, because we want this to be a superior experience for Black women.”